pandio-com/pandioml/guides/CREDIT-CARD-DATASET.md

 This is an optional step before getting started.

-`python3 -m venv /path/to/new/virtual/environment`
+`python -m venv /path/to/new/virtual/environment`

-`pip install pandioml pandiocli`
+`pip install pandioml`

 ## Generate Project Template